All Episodes

 I myself have done it.

-Now, I know what I do is different than seek votes and get elected to public office, but still I believe in it.
+Now, I know what I do is different than seek votes and get elected to public office, but still, I believe in it.

 The Republican Party doesn't.

-That's its problem, or one of one of many.
+That's its problem, or one of many.

-Uh back to the phones.
+Back to the phones.

 Elliot in Cranston, Rhode Island.